-Kim Marggraf, Herb Kohl Educational Foundation, (920) 457-1727, marggraf@excel.net
+If you have any questions, please contact Kim Marggraf, Herb Kohl Educational Foundation, (920) 457-1727, marggraf@excel.net.

-The Herb Kohl Educational Foundation, and program co-sponsors, Association of Wisconsin School Administrators, Cooperative Educational Service Agencies, Wisconsin Council of Religious and Independent Schools, Wisconsin Department of Public Instruction, Wisconsin Newspaper Association and Wisconsin Parents Association, do not discriminate against any student, teacher or principal award applicant on the basis of age, color, disability, gender, gender identity or expression, genetic information, marital status, military status, national or ethnic origin, pregnancy or parenting status, political belief or affiliation, race, religion, sex, or sexual orientation in the administration of the foundation's educational programs and activities.
+The Herb Kohl Educational Foundation, and program co-sponsors, Association of Wisconsin School Administrators, Cooperative Educational Service Agencies, Wisconsin Department of Public Instruction, Wisconsin Newspaper Association and Wisconsin Parents Association, do not discriminate against any student, teacher or principal award applicant on the basis of age, color, disability, gender, gender identity or expression, genetic information, marital status, military status, national or ethnic origin, pregnancy or parenting status, political belief or affiliation, race, religion, sex, or sexual orientation in the administration of the foundation's educational programs and activities.